 As the country grapples with the future of the economy and another round of public health crises, Americans deserve to know that they won’t lose their job if they follow the right safety measures.

-Seek Help with the Law Office of Christopher Q. Davis
+Seek Help with the Working Solutions Law Firm

 Have you been retaliated against for taking sick leave?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.